DataAnalyticsinStudentHands/DASH-Documentation/DASH Server Infrastructure/Useful-stuff-for-sysadmins.md

 All our virtualized servers are running RHEL.
 There are some specifics with permissions called [Enforcing](https://www.centos.org/docs/5/html/5.2/Deployment_Guide/sec-sel-enable-disable-enforcement.html)

+We have to change the mode by running something like:
+    `chcon unconfined_u:object_r:httpd_config_t:s0  /etc/httpd/conf/certs/uhcommunityhealth_org.ca-bundle`

+Check status:
+    `ls -Z`

 ### Firewall-cmd open port 3000

     firewall-cmd --permanent --zone=public --add-port=3000/tcp